 An emphasis of the botany minor is on exploring the connection of plants and people.
 You will gain an appreciation of the economic importance of plants through field trips to local businesses including a local coffee roaster, winery and microbrewery.
 You will also gain hands-on experience learning the traditional uses, including sustainable harvesting and preparation techniques, of the wild edible and medicinal plants of our region.

 Two Flagship Facilities

 You will have the opportunity to make use of the greenhouse and herbarium, two flagship facilities of the biology department.
 The greenhouse houses a permanent living collection of plants and provides ample space and support for research and independent study projects.
 The herbarium is a museum of plant life that houses over 2,000 dried plant, moss, and lichen specimens, many from our region.
 The herbarium is an invaluable scientific resource that provides a historical snapshot of our natural heritage and thus can be used to study the impacts of climate change, expansion of introduced species, evolution of populations and much more.

 What is Unique About Our Program?

-At the Core: Experiential Learning and Professional Development
+At the Core: Experiential Learning & Professional Development